-In 2017, your support enabled a new eye clinic to be opened at the hospital.
+Your support has enabled a new eye clinic to be opened at the hospital recently.

-219 patients with eye disease benefitted from the new eye clinic in 2017
+Hundreds of patients with eye disease are benefitting from the new eye clinic every year

-Outreach teams from Hombolo Hospital (Community Health Education Programme) screen sick villagers who cannot travel to the hospital because of their illness or infirmity, and provide information or health education within the villages and local schools about major diseases and how to avoid them.
+Outreach teams the Community Health Education Programme (CHEP) screen sick villagers who cannot travel to the hospital because of their illness or infirmity, and provide information on health education within the villages and local schools about major diseases and how to avoid them.
 There are also several self-help groups of people living near Hombolo Hospital.
-These groups help the members to establish livelihoods, and learn how to advocate for their rights, with TLM’s support as needed.
+These groups help the members to establish livelihoods, and learn how to advocate for their rights, with TLM’s support.

-In January 2017, your support gave residents in Hombolo a fresh and much-needed addition to village life; a new borehole which is happily producing lots of safe, clean water for this community.
+Your support has given residents in Hombolo a fresh and much-needed addition to village life; a new borehole which is happily producing lots of safe, clean water for this community.
 It’s making a huge difference to the lives of leprosy-affected people and helping improve overall hygiene.

 TLM NI has been instrumental in providing new houses for leprosy-affected families over the last few years.
 In 2018 the 26th house was completed and work started on houses 27 and 28 with the aim for these to be completed in 2019.